 Share what you have learned.
 Volume 1 of A Nation Empowered and Volume 1 of A Nation Deceived are both very approachable resources that a busy administrator or teacher can read quickly.
 You can download both of those documents for free from the websites linked above.
 If you want even more information about the research, read Volume 2 of A Nation Empowered.

 Be reassured that there are objective tools that can help us know when it is appropriate to accelerate a student.
 You don’t have to make the decision about a grade skip or subject acceleration based on a “gut feeling.”
-The Iowa Acceleration Scale was designed to help families and educators work together to gather information, discuss important factors, and make an informed decision about a grade skip.
+The Iowa Acceleration Scale was designed to help families and educators work together to gather information, discuss important factors, and make an informed decision about whole-grade acceleration.
 Above-level testing is the essential tool for making decisions about subject acceleration.
-The Integrated Acceleration System is a new tool that will be launched by the Belin-Blank Center in the coming months and will help educators and families determine if a grade skip, early entrance to kindergarten or college, or subject acceleration are a good fit for their student.
-This new tool also draws on the Belin-Blank Center staff members’ extensive experience with twice-exceptional students and special considerations when accelerating them.
+The Integrated Acceleration System is a new platform recently developed by the Belin-Blank Center focused on helping educators and families determine if a grade skip, early entrance to kindergarten or college, or subject acceleration are a good fit for their student.
+This new platform also draws on the Belin-Blank Center staff members’ extensive experience with twice-exceptional students and special considerations when accelerating them.

 Advocacy might also mean helping to write policy for your school or district.
 First, a caution: Policy work takes a long time.
 If you are trying to resolve a situation for your child, focus on your child and the issues that are pertinent to your child.
 Don’t try to solve everything for everyone.
 Leave the policy for another day.
 However, if you are in a position to help make things better for future students, this might be the time to have policy discussions.
 Together, the Belin-Blank Center and the National Association for Gifted Children produced a helpful document on Developing Academic Acceleration Policies.
 This should help you get started on writing defensible policies for acceleration.